 Dexter put his fingers under his mask so he could rub his eyes.
 He turned to Willy and gestured with his hands.
 “Would you mind if he used your bathroom?”

 “Not as such, but I must warn you-”

 Jenkins cut him off.
 “Thanks, dude!
 Uh, where is it?”

 “What?
 Oh yeah, third room to the right, through the bedroom, but I have to tell you-”

 Jenkins was out the door before Willy could finish the sentence.
-He cringed internally as he anticipated what was about to occur.
+The young man cringed internally.
+He anticipated what was about to occur.

-“Captain!” cried Jenkins, “You really ought to take a look at this!”
+“Captain!” cried Jenkins, “You need to take a look at this!”

 Dexter dashed out the door.
-Willy followed but at a more casual pace as he had an idea what had freak him out.
+Willy followed but at a more casual pace.
+He knew what had freaked the operative out.